 Feel free to send as many images as you like, I’m here to help and advise and make sure the final portrait is the best it can be – and that starts with your pictures!

-1. TAKEN OUTSIDE IN DAYLIGHT BUT SHADED AREA
+- TAKE PHOTO OUTSIDE IN DAYLIGHT BUT A SHADED AREA

-2. TAKEN AT THE SAME HEIGHT AT YOUR PET
+- TAKEN AT THE SAME HEIGHT AS YOUR PET

 Below is a picture I took on my iPhone 6s+ to use as a reference for my drawing of the gorgeous Jasper!